testsigmahq/testsigma-docs/src/pages/docs/test-data/types/raw.md

 ---
 title: "Test Data - Plain Text"
-metadesc: "How to use plain text test data in a test case in Testsigma."
+metadesc: "Type anything you want as test data input to your test cases in Testsigma.
+Learn how to use plain text as test data type for your test cases in Test Automation"
 noindex: false
 order: 5.112
 page_id: "Test Data - Plain Text"